thomastepi/bluewave-onboarding/README.md

 ## Server Installation

 1. Make sure Docker is installed to your machine where the server will run.
-2. Make sure git is installed to your machine Git.
+2. Make sure git is installed to your machine.
 3. Make sure nginx is installed.

 4. Clone GitHub Repository